WWE '13: Marketing and release

-On the May 28, 2012 episode of Raw, during a segment featuring John Laurinaitis and CM Punk, Laurinaitis revealed the release date of the game would be October 30, 2012, while Punk revealed the official cover art for WWE '13.
+On the May 28, 2012 episode of Raw SuperShow, during a segment featuring John Laurinaitis and CM Punk, Laurinaitis revealed the release date of the game would be October 30, 2012, while Punk revealed the official cover art for WWE '13.
 On June 19, THQ then confirmed that Mike Tyson will be available in the pre-orders of WWE '13.
 The full roster was revealed at SummerSlam Axxess.
 Days later, a trailer detailing the Attitude Era Mode was revealed.

 On July 16, 2012, THQ announced that there would be a Collector's Edition of WWE '13, which is available by pre-order for the PlayStation 3 and Xbox 360 in North America, and Europe.
-Also, pre-orders for the PlayStation 3 will include Disc 3 of "Stone Cold Steve Austin: The Bottom Line on the Most Popular Superstar of All Time".
-Pre-orders for the Xbox 360 will include Disc 4.
+Also, pre-orders for the PlayStation 3 included Disc 3 of "Stone Cold Steve Austin: The Bottom Line on the Most Popular Superstar of All Time".
+Pre-orders for the Xbox 360 included Disc 4.

 During an interview with his friend Colt Cabana on the Art of Wrestling podcast released on October 24, 2012, CM Punk revealed that he was not WWE's choice to be on the cover of WWE '13 (according to Punk, Sheamus was WWE's choice for the cover) and that THQ had chosen him in spite of WWE's objection.
 CM Punk described the situation as follows (transcribed from podcast):

 The company [WWE] still has the guys that they want in the limelight that they want to kind of shove down people's throats.
 And I've obviously come to terms with the fact that I will never be that guy…They just kept throwing, you know, a certain somebody at them [THQ].
 No, no, this is the guy that we want.
 Not Punk…not Punk.